-2.10.1 Errors Your input program is first compiled to a more efficient bytecode; then the latter is evaluated, calling appropriate functions from the PARI library.
-Accordingly, there are two kind of errors: syntax errors occurring during the compilation phase, and runtime errors produced by functions in the PARI library.
+2.10.1 Errors.
+Your input program is first compiled to a more efficient bytecode; then the latter is evaluated, calling appropriate functions from the PARI library.
+Accordingly, there are two kind of errors: syntax errors produced by the compiler, and runtime errors produced by the PARI library either by the evaluator itself, or in a mathematical function.
 Both kinds are fatal to your computation: gp will report the error, perform some cleanup (restore variables modified while evaluating the erroneous command, close open files, reclaim unused memory, etc.), and output its usual prompt.

-When reporting a syntax error, gp gives meaningful context by copying (part of) the expression it was trying to compile, indicating where the error with a little caret, as in too few arguments: factor()
+When reporting a syntax error, gp gives meaningful context by copying (part of) the expression it was trying to compile, indicating where the error occurred with a caret $^-$ , as in possibly enlarged to a full arrow given enough trailing context